FOSSA Manual Dependency types explained

-When automatic detection doesn’t catch everything, FOSSA allows you to declare dependencies manually using a fossa-deps.yaml
+When automatic detection doesn’t catch everything, FOSSA offers a powerful fallback: the fossa-deps.yaml file.

 📁 1.
 Vendored Dependencies